TajHealy/CodeWords/readme.md

 # WELCOME TO MY CODE-WORDS SKO

 **This is a space for me (Taj Healy) to log my progress and learning throughout the semester within the Codewords course.
-I've chosen to log my progress weekly with summaries on the recources I find, future plans, class work and issues I'm facing with my code.**
+I’ve chosen to log my progress weekly with summaries on the recourses I find, future plans, class work and issues I’m facing with my code.**

 ### <a href="week_01">WEEK_01 - [hypertextuality + an intro to code]</a>
 ### <a href="week_02">WEEK_02 - [modular typography + re-readings]</a>